In this diagram we go through some of the musical influences of the Foo Fighters, as well as some of the artists that they inspired:

-Which artists are inspired by Foo Fighters?
+Which artists have been inspired by Foo Fighters?

-Paramore:One obvious reference.
-Paramore has covered My Hero, a Foo Fighter´s classic from their album The Colour and the Shape from 1997.
-The impact of the Foo Fighters has paved the way for the project fronted by lead singer Hayley Williams, known for their alternative power pop and post grunge tracks.
+Paramore: This is one obvious example.
+Paramore has covered My Hero, a Foo Fighter’s classic from their album The Colour and the Shape, originally from 1997.
+The impact of the Foo Fighters has paved the way for the project fronted by lead singer Hayley Williams, known for their alternative power pop and post-grunge tracks.

 More content related to Foo Fighters: